ISAITB/docs-tdl/source/constructs/index.rst

     :header: "Name", "Required?", "Description"

     @title, no, A short title to display for this step (default is "decision").
-    @desc, no, A description to display to the user on the purpose of the check.
+    @desc, no, A description for this check to display to the user and to include in the test session log.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is ``false``).
 See also :ref:`tdl-steps-common-stoponerror`.
     @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is ``false``).
 See also :ref:`tdl-steps-common-hidesteps`.
     @collapsed, no, A boolean flag determining whether or not the step is displayed as initially collapsed (default is ``false``).
 See also :ref:`tdl-steps-common-collapsed`.